konstantint/SKompiler/README.md

     predict(x) = argmax(predict_proba(x))

-There is, however, no single `argmax` function in SQL, hence it has to be faked using approximately the following logic:
+There is, however, no single `argmax` function in SQL, hence it has to be faked using the following logic:

     predict(x) = if predict_proba(x)[0] == max(predict_proba(x)) then 0
                     else if predict_proba(x)[1] == max(predict_proba(x)) then 1
                     else 2

-Now, if we may not use a separate step to compute and store the output of `predict_proba`, we need to repeat the same computation verbatim during inlining.
+If SKompiler is not alowed to use a separate step to store the intermediate `predict_proba` outputs, it is forced to inline the same computation verbatim multiple times.
 To summarize, you should probably avoid the use of `multistage=False` in most cases.

 ### Other formats